-I was travelling with other journalists in Aysen, in the northern part of Patagonia, Chile.
-We got up at 8 am and we head off to the road.
+I was traveling with other journalists in Aysen, in the northern part of Patagonia, Chile.
+We got up at 8 am, and we head off to the road.

 It took us through amazing landscapes: wetlands, cliffs, and lakes.
 Half dizzy due to the curves, we arrived at our destination: Puerto Guadal.

 A great surprise awaited us there.
-As soon as we entered the Terra Luna lodge, I saw a wooden sign reading "Helitours".
+As soon as we entered the Terra Luna lodge, I saw a wooden sign reading “Helitours.”
 I had never flown by helicopter.
-I was afraid, but our pilot was an experienced former member of the Air Force, which gave me a lot of confidence.
+I was afraid, but our pilot was an experienced former member of the Air Force, which gave me confidence.

-They gave us the instructions and the helicopter took off.
-The wind was on our side and the device barely stirred.
-We went over the majestic General Carrera lake (the biggest lake in Chile) towards the Meliquina glacier, where we spent a good time enjoying the scenery.
+They gave us the instructions, and the helicopter took off.
+The wind was on our side, and the device barely stirred.
+We went over the majestic General Carrera lake (the biggest lake in Chile) towards the Meliquina glacier, where we had a good time enjoying the scenery.

 Then we went back to the helicopter to fly over the glacier and into a canyon.
 I felt like in an action movie.

 Once back at the Terra Luna lodge, we were all very happy and excited.
-It was an absolutely dream to see the glacier and the General Carrera lake from the heights.
+It was an absolute dream to see the glacier and the General Carrera lake from the heights.